echiou/metamorphe-zoetrope/README.md

 ![][cog]

 Because we wanted to spin the turntable at three times its default speeds, we decided that instead of replacing the motor, we could simply fit a larger pully over the existing one, which would increase the speed of the larger turntable.
 Tim measured the diameter of the existing pulley and then tripled its size on the 3D printed retrofit.
 The Solidworks [file](./stroboscope-cog-rev1.SLDPRT) is in the repository.
-An explanation of crowned pulleys can be found [here](http://woodgears.ca/bandsaw/crowned_pulleys.html)
+An good explanation of crowned pulleys can be found on [woodgears.ca](http://woodgears.ca/bandsaw/crowned_pulleys.html)

 ## Flash ##